-- (1) The quorum for a general meeting is 5 members of the party entitled to vote under this constitution. - (2) Members may attend meetings face to face, online or teleconference.
-No business may be transacted at a general meeting unless a quorum is present. - (3) If a quorum is not present within half an hour of the time the meeting commences, the meeting: - (a) if called on the request of members is dissolved, or

-- (b) otherwise is adjourned: - (i) to the same time of the same day in the following week, and - (ii) to the same place, unless another place is specified by the member presiding at the meeting at the time of the adjournment or in a written notice given to members at least 1 day before the adjourned meeting. - (4) If a quorum is not present within half an hour of the time an adjourned meeting commences, but there are at least 3 members present, the members present constitute a quorum.
+- (1) The quorum for a general meeting is 10 members of the association entitled to vote under this constitution. - (2) No business may be transacted at a general meeting unless a quorum is present. - (3) If a quorum is not present within half an hour of the time the meeting commences, the meeting: - (a) if called on the request of members is dissolved, or - (b) otherwise is adjourned: - (i) to the same time of the same day in the following week, and - (ii) to the same place, unless another place is specified by the member presiding at the meeting at the time of the adjournment or in a written notice given to members at least 1 day before the adjourned meeting. - (4) If a quorum is not present within half an hour of the time an adjourned meeting commences, but there are at least 3 members present, the members present constitute a quorum.